joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 with the expectation of zero compatibility impact, you should not be changing a function's exception type with such an expectation.  *In other words, an exception, as with error codes, is just a different kind of return value!*

-This has been one of the parrotted arguments against checked exceptions.
+This has been one of the parroted arguments against checked exceptions.
 My answer my sound trite, but it's simple: too bad.
 You're in a statically typed programming language, and the dynamic nature of exceptions is precisely the reason they suck.
 We sought to address these very problems, so therefore we embraced it, embellished strong typing, and never looked back.
 This alone helped to bridge the gap between error codes and exceptions.